Notae, Arkansas muscle top overall seed Gonzaga out of NCAAs

 - Eric MusselmanAmerican basketball coach

+SAN FRANCISCO (AP) For 40 frenzied minutes, JD Notae, Jaylin Williams and Arkansas played a maddening, muscular style on both ends that took Gonzaga out of its game – and right out of the NCAA Tournament far earlier than these Zags expected.

-SAN FRANCISCO (AP) JD Notae scored 21 points despite missing 20 shots and fourth-seeded Arkansas made Gonzaga miserable on both ends of the floor, bouncing the top overall seed from the NCAA Tournament with a 74-68 win on Thursday night.
+Notae scored 21 points despite missing 20 shots and the determined, fourth-seeded Razorbacks dashed the No. 1 overall seed Bulldogs’ title hopes with a 74-68 win in the Sweet 16 on Thursday night.

+“We’ve been disrespected the whole year, so it’s just another thing for us,” Williams said.
+“We saw everything they were saying, we felt like they were dancing before the game.
+That was disrespect for us.
+We just came into the game playing hard and we had a chip on our shoulder.
+Every game we do.”

+When the buzzer sounded, Notae tossed the game ball into the air in triumph, while Williams flexed and roared near midcourt.
+Coach Eric Musselman made his way into the stands to find his mother, Kris, for a celebratory embrace as she watched her well-traveled son coaching the Razorbacks in person for the first time.

+After a throwback performance from the program that once promised “40 Minutes of Hell,” it was pure bliss for these Hogs.

-Notae finished with six rebounds, six assists, three steals and two blocked shots for coach Eric Musselman's scrappy, hustling Razorbacks (28-8), who reached the Elite Eight for the second straight year and will face either Duke or Texas Tech in the West Region final on Saturday.
+Notae finished with six rebounds, six assists, three steals and two blocked shots for the Razorbacks (28-8), who reached the Elite Eight for a second straight year and will face either Duke or Texas Tech in the West Region final on Saturday.

-Drew Timme scored 25 points but couldn't rally the Bulldogs (28-4), who for the second straight season were favored to win that elusive national title but were eliminated by a more physical foe.
-Coach Mark Few's squad was undefeated last year before falling to Baylor in the national title game.
+Drew Timme scored 25 points but couldn’t rally the normally high-scoring Bulldogs (28-4), who for the second straight season were favored to win that elusive national title but couldn’t match up with an athletic, scrappy foe.
+Gonzaga had been undefeated last year before losing to Baylor in the national title game.

+“We just wanted to be physical, plain and simple,” Musselman said.
+“We wanted them to feel bodies.
+Obviously they played a really tough schedule early in the season, but it’s been a long time in conference play since they faced a team like us.”

+An emotional Timme addressed his teammates afterward, then fought tears during a postgame news conference.

+“It was a hell of a ride,” Timme said.
+“It didn’t end up the way we wanted but we came to play hard.
+It was their night.”

-Arkansas continually challenged 7-foot Gonzaga freshman Chet Holmgren in the paint, and the skinny NBA prospect fouled out with 3:29 remaining after some questionable calls went against him.
-Holmgren finished with 11 points, all in the second half, and 14 rebounds in what may be his final college game.
+Arkansas continually challenged 7-foot freshman Chet Holmgren in the paint, and the skinny NBA prospect fouled out with 3:29 remaining.
+Holmgren scored all 11 of his points after halftime and had 14 rebounds in what might have been his final college game.

-Moments after Au'Diese Toney dunked with 1 second left, Notae threw the game ball into the air in triumph as teammate Jaylin Williams flexed and roared near midcourt.
-Musselman, meanwhile, found mother Kris in the stands for an embrace as she watched him in person coaching the Razorbacks for the first time.

-Notae shot 9 of 29 overall and 2 of 12 from 3-point range but was still the catalyst for the Razorbacks.
-The senior guard's 3 with 6:38 left made it 59-50, and Arkansas held on from there.
+Notae shot 9 of 29 overall and 2 for 12 from 3-point range yet still did a little bit of everything for Arkansas.
+The senior guard’s 3 with 6:38 left made it 59-50, and the Razorbacks held on from there.

 Toney converted a three-point play with 8:36 left by going right at Holmgren to draw his fourth foul and send him to the bench.
-Holmgren returned at the 6:46 mark but Notae drove at him three minutes later and drew the fifth foul on the freshman, who raised his arms in protest.
+The big man returned at the 6:46 mark but Notae drove at him three minutes later and drew the freshman’s fifth foul.
+Holmgren raised his arms in protest.

-During one sequence, Notae scored, then sneaked behind Timme for a steal.
-Notae had an early block and steal that got his team going.
-He hit the floor at every chance to corral loose balls.
+During one key sequence, Notae scored, then sneaked in from behind Timme for a steal as Williams held his ground on the block.
+Notae swatted an early shot and made a steal to get his team going.
+He hit the floor repeatedly to corral loose balls.

 Gonzaga trailed at the break for just the fifth time this season and never found the shooting touch that made the Zags the top scoring team in the nation at 87.8 points per game.
 The Zags shot 37.5% and went 5 of 21 from 3-point range.
 Andrew Nembhard was a non-factor with seven points on 2-of-11 shooting.